 Please describe any rights that unsuccessful bidders have that enable them to receive the reasons for their score and (where applicable in your jurisdiction) the reasons for the score of the winning bidder.
 Are regulated procuring bodies required to provide these reasons for their award decision before awarding the contract in question?

-In the landscape of federal procurement, unsuccessful bidders possess specific entitlements that allow them insights into their scores and, where applicable, details regarding the winning bidder’s scores.
+In the landscape of federal procurement, unsuccessful bidders have specific entitlements that allow them to gain insights into their scores and, where applicable, details regarding the winning bidder’s scores.
 These rights vary depending on the type of procurement outlined in the FAR.

 For procurements falling under the Federal Supply Schedule as outlined in FAR Part 8.4, FAR 8.405-2 stipulates that agencies should swiftly notify unsuccessful offerors if factors other than price influenced the award decision.
 Typically, this explanation includes the contract’s bottom-line price, offering limited insights into the non-price evaluation of the awardee.